-Menah Pratt-Clarke Assistant Chancellor and Director of Equal Opportunity and Access (Title IX, ADA, and 504 Coordinator) 100 Swanlund Administration Building, MC-304 601 East John Street Champaign, IL, 61820 217-333-0885
+Menah Pratt-Clarke Associate Chancellor and Director of the Office of Diversity, Equity, and Access 100 Swanlund Administration Building, MC-304 601 East John Street Champaign, IL, 61820 217-333-0885

-The 2011-2012 Graduate Student Handbook details policy and procedures used by the College of Education for administering graduate programs in education.
+The 2012-2013 Graduate Student Handbook details policy and procedures used by the College of Education for administering graduate programs in education.
 Degree requirements for each degree and other information related to each degree program offered by the College of Education are included in this handbook.
-The degree requirements outlined herein apply to all students entering the College of Education in Fall 2011 and thereafter.
-Information in previous handbooks applies to students entering prior to Fall 2011.
-For questions related to degree requirements which are not addressed specifically in this handbook, students should contact their department or talk with their adviser.
+The degree requirements outlined herein apply to all students entering the College of Education in Fall 2012 and thereafter.
+Information in previous handbooks applies to students entering prior to Fall 2012.
+For questions related to degree requirements, which are not addressed specifically in this handbook, students should contact their department or talk with their adviser.